AWP Anti-harassment Policy

-- The conduct is made as a term or condition of an individual's employment or participation in AWP communities, activities or events;
+- conduct is made as a term or condition of an individual's employment or participation in AWP communities, activities or events;

-- The acceptance or refusal of such conduct is used as the basis or a factor in decisions affecting an individual's employment, or participation in AWP communities, activities or events; or
+- acceptance or refusal of such conduct is used as the basis or a factor in decisions affecting an individual's employment, or participation in AWP communities, activities or events; or

 Sexual harassment may take many forms, including the following:

-- Offensive and unwelcome sexual invitations, whether or not the employee accepts the invitation, and particularly when a spoken or implied quid pro quo for sexual favors is a benefit of employment or continued employment;
+- offensive and unwelcome sexual invitations, whether or not the employee accepts the invitation, and particularly when a spoken or implied quid pro quo for sexual favors is a benefit of employment or continued employment;

-- Offensive and unwelcome conduct of a sexual nature, including sexually graphic spoken comments; offensive comments transmitted by e-mail, social media, or another messaging system; offensive or suggestive images or graphics whether physically present in the workplace or accessed over the Internet; or the possession of or use of sexually suggestive objects; and
+- offensive and unwelcome conduct of a sexual nature, including sexually graphic spoken comments; offensive comments transmitted by e-mail, social media, or another messaging system; offensive or suggestive images or graphics whether physically present in the workplace or accessed over the Internet; or the possession of or use of sexually suggestive objects; and

-- Offensive and unwelcome physical contact of a sexual nature, including the touching of another’s body; the touching or display of one’s own body, or any similar contact.
+- offensive and unwelcome physical contact of a sexual nature, including the touching of another’s body; the touching or display of one’s own body; or any similar contact.

 In terms of general guidance, AWP advises that if people tell you “no” or to leave them alone, your business with them is done.
 If you continue to attempt to have contact with those people, you may be removed from the premises (workplace, conference, bookfair, or any other AWP-hosted event).